-Unused annual leave for part of a year of employment (including annual leave loading) gets paid out when employment ends due to resignation, dismissal or redundancy.
+Unused annual leave for part of a year of employment is paid out when employment ends due to resignation, dismissal or redundancy.

-Pro rata annual leave for part of a year of employment (including annual leave loading) is also paid out when employment ends due to resignation, redundancy or dismissal.
+Pro rata annual leave for part of a year of employment is paid out when employment ends due to resignation, redundancy or dismissal.
+Annual leave loading on pro rata annual leave is also paid out when the employee resigns and gives the notice required under the WA award.